Polar Bears of Svalbard

 JUST THE POLAR BEARS AND US

 Svalbard has always had our interest, but the problem is that the amount of small ships available is very limited.
 Or you end up on a large boat with lots of other guests and tour groups.
 Not what we want!
-That is why we are very happy that we have been able to charter a small ship for an exclusive Squiver photo tour with a group of only 13 guests to Svalbard!
+That is why we are very happy that we have been able to charter a small ship for an exclusive Squiver photo tour with a group of only 10 guests to Svalbard!
 Our main objective is to photograph polar bears in their natural surroundings, but we will also have the possibility to photograph whales, walrus, arctic fox and a large variety of sea birds.
-You will be traveling on the MS Malmö, which is a sister ship to both the MS Origo and MS Stockholm.
+You will be traveling on the Kinfish, which is a new vessel in the range of available small ships for Svalbard .

 OUR SCHEDULE IS TOTALLY FLEXIBLE